outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - apply changes to make input data a possible input to the useful function sequence:
                   - feature selection algorithm
                   - normal ai algorithm to create a prediction function
-                - structure quantum bits in a structure that connects them according to an interface query, resolving sub-systems in separate bit structures and integrating them in a way reflective of reality (or reflections of it captured in useful/realistic system structures like efficiencies or in patterns reflecting realistic probabilities)
+                - structure quantum bits in a structure that connects them according to an interface query, resolving sub-systems/problems in separate bit structures and integrating them in a structure reflective of reality (or reflections of it captured in useful/realistic system structures like efficiencies or in patterns reflecting realistic probabilities), implementing the 'break problems into sub-problems & aggregate/integrate into solutions' workflow

         - apply 'connect' to the problem/solution:
           - connect the problem/solution by connecting important structures in the data set to the input to the algorithm to identify important variables (using highlighting structures like markers/masks for image data)